Longwood University - Study Abroad

-Does this plan have dental or vision coverage?
+Does this plan have vision or dental coverage?

 What does Usual, Reasonable and Customary (URC) mean?

-Usual Reasonable and Customary is a term that insurance companies use to describe a limitation on their responsibility to pay for eligible medical expenses.
-Basically, URC refers to the fee typically charged by a provider for a specific procedure in a specific geographic area.
-So if a particular procedure typically costs $5,000 in the New York City area, and most providers customarily charge about $5,000 for that procedure, the insurance company will not pay your provider in New York City $10,000 for the same exact procedure.
-Instead, they will limit their payment amount to "Usual Reasonable and Customary" - in this example, $5,000.
+Usual Reasonable and Customary (URC) refers to the average cost charged by a provider for a specific procedure in a specific geographic area.
+For example, if a particular procedure costs $5,000 on average in the New York City, the insurance company will not pay your provider in New York City $10,000 for the same exact procedure.
+Instead, they will limit their payment to "Usual Reasonable and Customary" — in this example, $5,000.

 Does the Atlas Travel Plan provide any home country coverage?

-You are free to visit any provider you wish under the Atlas Travel Insurance plan.
-There are, however, advantages when inside the USA to staying within one of the approved provider networks as when you stay within the network, your coinsurance will be 100% once you have paid your deductible (if you have one).
-You can locate a provider near to you by visiting our provider network search tool.
+You are free to visit any provider you wish with the Atlas Travel plan, however the plan does have an optional network called the First Health Healthcare Network in the USA.
+If you stay inside the network you will have 100% coverage after your deductible (if you have one).
+You can locate a nearby provider by visiting our provider network search tool.

 How are claims paid?